mercadopago/devsite-docs/plugins_sdks/plugins/prestashop/instalation.en.md

 >
 > Important
 >
-> You can use the HTTP protocol while in ‘Testing’ mode and not making real transactions.
+> You can use the HTTP protocol while in "Testing" mode and not making real transactions.
 When you go to Production you must have an **SSL certificate** to offer a **secure navigation** that protects your data and those of your customers.
 Once you have it, the path to your online store must respond to the **HTTPS protocol**.

 ## Automatic Installation

-Install Mercado Pago for PrestaShop automatically by following these steps from the ‘Customize’ section in your administrator:
+Install Mercado Pago for PrestaShop automatically by following these steps from the "Customize" section in your administrator:

-1. Go to the Modules Catalog and look for “Mercado Pago” among the modules offer.
+1. Go to the Modules Catalog and look for "Mercado Pago" among the modules offer.
 2. Click Install and then look for it in the "Module Manager" section.
 3. Activate it to start configuring the module in your store.